HRH The Prince of Wales with Mental Health Advocate Ben West and YAB member Amelia

 2017 - Building something new

-With support from The Royal Foundation, Mental Health Innovations was created to develop a new kind of digital service, with data at its core.
+With support from The Royal Foundation, Mental Health Innovations was created to be the charity to begin developing new, innovative digital services, with data at its core.

 2018 - Piloting Shout